pookjw/SidecarPatcher/README.md

 and iPad: `iPad4,1, iPad4,2, iPad4,3, iPad4,4, iPad4,5, iPad4,6, iPad4,7, iPad4,8, iPad4,9, iPad5,1, iPad5,2, iPad5,3, iPad5,4, iPad6,11, iPad6,12`

-Getting the model identifier of your Mac: `sysctl hw.model`

-Getting the model identifier of your iPad: [Mactracker (iOS App Store)](https://apps.apple.com/us/app/mactracker/id311421597)
+Getting the model identifier of your Mac: `sysctl hw.model`, Getting the model identifier of your iPad: [Mactracker (iOS App Store)](https://apps.apple.com/us/app/mactracker/id311421597)

 This script disables this blacklist in macOS.
 Not patching iPadOS root system.
 Tested on macOS 10.15 (19A583).

+## About developer

+Atfer releasing macOS Catalina, I know that many people watching this and there are so many issues.
+But I am preparing [Winter I-SURF at the University California of Irvine](https://www.urop.uci.edu/i-surf.html) now...
+I am really newbie in English so I am studying English for interview.

+I can't read all issues and reply them.
+Really sorry about this.

 ## How to patch